An ultra-short-throw projector (UST) projects a large, bright image of a surfer in a modern living room with city views.

 Separate dark room

-Room flexibility: UST projectors shine in multi-purpose living spaces, while traditional projectors work best in separate, darkened rooms.
-For most German households, where the living room serves various functions, UST projectors are the more practical solution.
+Room flexibility: UST projectors shine in multipurpose living spaces, while conventional projectors work best in separate, darkened rooms.
+For most households, where the living room serves several functions, UST projectors are the more practical solution.

 Brightness requirements: Depending on the room conditions, you need different brightness levels.
-Darker rooms are fine with 2000-2500 ISO lumens, while bright living rooms require 3000+ ISO lumens for optimal daytime viewing.
-In German homes with large windows and bright rooms, higher lumen values are often essential.
+Darker rooms can manage with 2000-2500 ISO lumens, while bright living rooms require 3000+ ISO lumens for optimal daytime viewing.
+In homes with large windows and bright rooms, higher lumen values are often essential.

-How to choose the best ultra short throw projector?
+How do you choose the best ultra-short-throw projector?

-4K resolution is a must: For screen sizes from 254 cm and up, 4K resolution (3840 x 2160 pixels) prevents visible pixelation and maintains sharp details across the entire image.
-The difference is especially noticeable at the typical German viewing distances of 2-4 meters.
+4K resolution is a must: For screen sizes from 254 cm upward, 4K resolution (3840 x 2160 pixels) prevents visible pixelation and maintains sharp detail across the entire image.
+The difference is especially noticeable at typical viewing distances of 2-4 metres.

-Triple Laser Advantage: RGB laser systems deliver superior color accuracy, expanded color gamuts, and drastically reduce rainbow effects that can occur with single-laser or LED projectors.
-The separate control of each primary color allows for precise calibration and consistent color reproduction.
+Triple laser advantage: RGB laser systems deliver superior colour accuracy, expanded colour spaces, and drastically reduce rainbow effects that can occur with single-laser or LED projectors.
+Separate control of each primary colour enables precise calibration and consistent colour reproduction.

-HDR performance: HDR10+ and Dolby Vision support enhance contrast and color depth for more lifelike images.
-These technologies are especially important on large screens, where brightness differences become more noticeable.
+HDR performance: HDR10+ and Dolby Vision support improve contrast and colour depth for more lifelike images.
+These technologies are especially important on large screens, where brightness differences become more visible.

 Practical setup considerations